d-rideout/MeleeWizard/doc/HouseRules.md

 success roll is now 14 + 3/2 - 26/2 = 2 or less on 3 dice.
 That seems much
 more reasonable.

+### Clarifications from *Questions* section of ** *the Fantasy Masters' Codex* 1981 **
+Any figure who falls down, for any reason, before their action for that turn, loses that action.
+They have to wait until next turn to stand up.

 ---

 Wizard weapons & armor: